 I ease the car around a bend in the road.
 Toward the mountains, toward the setting sun and I see in the sky a new planet.
 It hangs there larger than the Moon, silver and ringed.
 It shines pale on the gray sky and for just a moment I am in awe.
 My mouth hangs open, and my face loosens.
 It is beautiful, it is magical and it is something new.
 The world will never be the same.

 Lightning flashes.
 In the brightness, I can see detail.
 It is not a planet, of course, that would be ridiculous.
 It is a hot air balloon floating above a car dealership tethered by a silver rope.
 A promotion.
-The rings I thought I saw was just light reflected through raindrops and a pot marked windshield.
+The rings I thought I saw were just light reflected through raindrops and a pot-marked windshield.
 A trick of the light.
 There is nothing new.
 The world is exactly how it has always been.
 Nothing has changed.

 I pull into my driveway and it is full of garbage.
 Something has gotten into my trash cans again.
 A raccoon, a coyote maybe a bear; it doesn’t matter.
 The result is the same.
 I had meant to put the cans away so it wouldn’t happen again.
 I curse myself for forgetting.
 I get out of the car and clean up the mess in the glow of headlights.

 And the dogs are barking.
 Why can’t they just wait?
 I am yelling ‘hush’ and I am yelling ‘shut up’ and my hands are filled with garbage.
 Coffee grounds and wilted lettuce and wet paper towels and eggshells and things I can’t identify.
 I am growling when I go inside.